Russell Anderson: Return to Aberdeen

 Anderson was the sixth Aberdeen captain to lift silverware when they defeated Inverness Caledonian Thistle 4–2 on penalties in the 2014 Scottish League Cup Final.
 Anderson himself came very close to scoring in the match, hitting the post with a volley.
 Anderson reacted on Aberdeen winning the Scottish League Cup as an "incredible feeling".
 Following the final, Derek McInnes announced he would be giving a new deal to Anderson.
 The captain's armband that he wore in the final, was snapped up by a fan who paid £500, which later went to charity.

 On 15 May 2014, Anderson signed a new one-year contract with Aberdeen.
 Anderson appeared and captained five out of the six for Aberdeen's Europa League matches.
 During the match against St Johnstone on 23 August 2014, Anderson was limped with a knee injury and was taken off in the 77th minutes.
-As a result, Anderson was out for the most of the season.
+As a result, Anderson was out for most of the season.
 On 7 May 2015, Anderson announced that he would retire from playing at the end of the 2014–15 season.
 He played his final match on 24 May 2015, as Aberdeen lost 1–0 at home to St Johnstone.

 After announcing his retirement, Anderson remained at the club in a business development role.

 As of September 2017, he continues in this position at Pittodrie, while also supporting brother-in-law, Paul Lawson – in an assistant manager capacity – at Highland League club, Formartine United.

 International career

-Anderson played for the Scottish national side on eleven occasions and was both a youth and under-21 international.
+Anderson played for the Scotland national side on eleven occasions and was both a youth and under-21 international.
 He won his first cap against Iceland in October 2002, coming on as a late substitute.
 Anderson went on to win 11 full caps in total, making his last international appearance in March 2008.